 For example, in early January I created a folder for any tax documents I receive.
 As soon as I start getting W2’s, 1099’s, 1098’s and all the other junk, I immediate place it in my folder.
 Once February/March hit and I’m ready to start preparing for taxes I know exactly where to search for my documents.

 Another goal I made last year was to track my receipts better.
-Now whenever I clean out my purse I organize them and place them in specific envelopes.
+Now, whenever I clean out my purse I organize them and place them in an expanding file.
 It is so much easier to find all of my health receipts when I have them clearly marked and in one spot.

 Paying taxes is miserable.
-If you spend the time organizing yourself now, the whole process will hopefully be a little bit easier to stomach.
+If you spend the time and organize for taxes now, the whole process will hopefully be a little bit easier to stomach.